vanshikaparashar/Crop-Recommendation/README.md

-# Crop-Recommendation
+# Crop-Prediction-Model-C-
-Crop Recommendation using Decision Tree algorithm in C++.
+The repository for my Minor 1 project aiming to find the accuracy for the crop prediction model in C++ using Decision Tree.